Arch Linux installation guide

 mkfs.fat -F 32 /dev/sda1

-For the Linux root partition, first create a LUKS volume with a blank password which will be wiped later$^\text{[verification needed]}$:
+For the Linux root partition, create a LUKS volume with a strong password:

 cryptsetup luksFormat /dev/sda2